SwissDataScienceCenter/renku-design-docs/design/004-native-rstudio-sessions/004-native-rstudio-sessions.md

 - PVC/Storage, but expect the user to patch in volume mount
 - Ingress, keep as is point service to auth proxy
 - Authentication, keep as is port 4180 is only entry and it goes through the auth proxy

-### Why not move everything to configmaps and make zero assumptions?
-- Then the Amalthea manifest is useless.
-The spec for amalthea just needs one field that points to a configmap that is then rendered and a list of patches.
-- The manifest also is a way to "surface" useful information about the session.
-I.e. about resources, ingress, storage, authentication.

 ### Current manifest